 Because round core strings don’t have such a tight grip, in some circumstances the tension holding the core and the wrap wire can get lost and these two parts become slightly detached from one another.
 Tonally, this results in the string sounding ‘dead’ which is unfortunately irreversible and therefore a new string will certainly be needed.
 This can often happen when the strings are trimmed prior to them being fitted to an instrument (more on this below).

 We mentioned earlier that many string makers have made the switch to using hex core strings and Chas pointed out that “this shift was nothing to do with tonality differences.
-It was all about making strings cheaper to manufacture and significantly reduced the likelihood of a dud string failing to get through quality control.”
+It was all about making strings cheaper to manufacture and reduced the likelihood of a dud string getting through quality control.”